 The Legislators Retirement Plan and the Elective State Officers Retirement Plan were closed to new members in 1997, the Minneapolis Employees Retirement Fund Plan was closed to new members in 1979, the Fairmont Police Relief Association was closed to new members in 1977, the Minneapolis Firefighters Relief Association and the Minneapolis Police Relief Association were closed to new members in 1980, and the Virginia Fire Department Relief Association was closed to new members in 1974.
 The Legislators Retirement Plan and the Elective State Officers Retirement Plan are not funded on an actuarial basis, although actuarial work for the plans are prepared annually, and the plans are funded on a current disbursements or "pay as you go" basis month to month from the State General Fund.
-The Minneapolis Employees Retirement Fund Plan is funded on an actuarial basis, with a 2020 amortization date.
-The Minneapolis Firefighters Relief Association are funded on an actuarial basis, with a 2010 amortization date.
+The Minneapolis Employees Retirement Fund Plan is funded on an actuarial basis, with a 2020 amortization date but a legal obligation to fund each member's liability at the time of retirement.
+The Fairmont Police Relief Association and the Virginia Fire Department Relief Association are funded on an actuarial basis, with a 2020 amortization date.
 The Minneapolis Firefighters Relief Association is funded on an actuarial basis, with a 2020 amortization date, subject to extensions upon future actuarial losses.
+The Minneapolis Police Relief Association is also funded on an actuarial basis, with a 2020 amortization date, subject to extensions upon future actuarial losses.
 The Minneapolis Police Relief Association is also funded on an actuarial basis, with a 2020 amortization date, reset from 2010 by 2005 special legislation.